-When you start feeling that your passion and dream-job is becoming an obligation then something's going wrong.
-I've always loved art expression; my mom and dad were commercial photographers, my grandfather is part of the film industry, my great grandfather composed “el Condor Pasa” and my husband is a sound designer.
+When you start feeling that your passion and dream-job is becoming an obligation, then something's going wrong.
+I've always loved art expressions; my mom and dad were commercial photographers, my grandfather is part of the film industry, my great grandfather composed “El Condor Pasa” and my husband is a sound designer.
 I've always been surrounded by great images, creative people and artistic environments, and as it was expected, I decided to follow the same path.
 Studying and understanding light is a marvellous adventure, it is something that is, and has always been in front of us but not everyone is aware of it.
-We can see because of the light but cannot actually see the light, as the Petit Prince said "essentials are invisible to the eyes"
+We can see because of the light, but we cannot actually see the light.
+As the Petit Prince said, "essentials are invisible to the eyes."

-Lately, things have changed and I've been feeling quite disappointed about where the world has taken us.
-We are living an era in which we have access to everything at the tip of our fingers and we are loosing the meaning and importance of things.
-We scroll our Instagram feeds at a hundred miles per hour and we don't actually SEE anything, we don't spend more than 2 seconds in a photo and we lost the curiosity behind every image.
-We don't wonder how the person behind the camera was feeling when he pressed the button, we are not curious about what happened in his head right before the click, we don't question how much time he spent or how many shots he took before feeling satisfied with the result, we don't care about his speed and aperture settings, his lens or how he composed the image.
-For most people it's just a click that everyone can do with an iPhone.
-For a real photographer it's a lot more than that, it's magic, an ephemeral moment that will never come back and thousands of decisions in a second that won't bring second chances, if you loose a great shot you just lost an unrepeatable moment forever.
+Lately, things have changed, and I've been feeling quite disappointed about where the world has taken us.
+We are living an era in which we have access to everything at the tip of our fingers, and we are losing the meaning and importance of things.
+We scroll our Instagram feeds at a hundred miles per hour, and we don't actually SEE anything.
+We don't spend more than two seconds in a photo, and we lost the curiosity behind every image.
+We stopped wondering how the person behind the camera felt when he pressed the button.
+We are not curious about what happened in his head right before the click.
+We don't question how much time he spent or how many shots he took before feeling satisfied with his composition.
+We don't care about his speed and aperture settings.
+For most people, it's just a click that everyone can do with an iPhone.
+For a real photographer, it's a lot more than that.
+It is magic!
+An ephemeral moment that will never come back and thousands of decisions in a second that won't come with second chances.
+If you lose a great shot, you just lost an unrepeatable moment forever.
 Photography is a documentation of life, and it is also an artistic expression!

-I know only a few will read this, if any, because it’s too long and has no pictures in between... honestly, it doesn't matter, I just want to leave it flying in the cyberspace as a memory of my 30 year old me in this cold-grey-snowy “spring” Sunday in London, Ontario.
+I know only a few will read this post, if any, because it’s too long and has no pictures in between... honestly, it doesn't matter, I just want to leave it flying in the cyberspace as a memory of my 30-year-old me in this cold-grey-snowy “spring” Sunday in London, Ontario.
 Let's see what comes next!